zulip/zulip-gci/request-remote-dev.md

 Next, join the **GCI help** stream.
 Create a new **stream message** with your GitHub username as the **topic** and request your remote dev instance.
-A mentor should reply letting you know they're working on creating it as soon as they are available to help.
+A mentor should reply letting you know they're working on creating it as soon as they are available to help (they'll be using the tool in `remotedev/create.py` in this repository).

 Once requested, it will only take a few minutes to create your instance.
 Once created, it will be available via ssh at `<username>.zulipdev.org` where